Harsha-Gotan/SQL_Online_Bookstore/README.md

 ```

 ## How to run / test locally
-1. If you have CSV files, import them into your SQL engine (SQLite example using sqlite3 CLI):
+1. If you have CSV files, import them into your SQL engine:
 ```bash
 sqlite3 bookstore.db
 .mode csv